guilgautier/DPPy/README.rst

   pip install dppy
 For a full installation, including extra dependencies and dependencies necessary to build the documentation (see above), use :code:`pip install dppy['zonotope','trees','docs']`.

-However you might want to work with the latest version, so
+Note that only stable DPPy releases are available on PyPI, and recently included improvements might only be available on the git master branch.
+If you want to work with the latest version of DPPy

 1. If you have a GitHub account please consider forking DPPy and use git to clone your copy of the repo